Corfitz Ulfeldt: Treason

 After living for a time in concealment at Amsterdam, Ulfeldt moved to Stralsund in Swedish Pomerania.
 In the Dano-Swedish War of 1657 and 1658, King Charles X Gustav of Sweden invaded Denmark, Sweden's deadliest foe at the time.
 In July 1657, Ulfeldt responded to the King's invitation to enter his service.
-Ulfeldt's purpose was twofold: humiliate his monarch and secure a personal fortune.
 During Charles X's march across the Belts, Ulfeldt persuaded the commandant of Nakskov (a strategically crucial fortress) to surrender to the Swedish king's forces, and did his best to convince his countrymen that resistance was useless.
-He even loaned the Swedish king a fortune to finance the war with money that, it is believed, was embezzled from the Danish state.
+He loaned the Swedish king a fortune to finance the war with money that, it is believed, was embezzled from the Danish state.
 Finally, as one of the Swedish negotiators at the Treaty of Taastrup, he was instrumental in assuring the humiliation of his native land.

 Ulfeldt's treason was rewarded by Charles X of Sweden with ennoblement as the Count of Sölvesborg in Blekinge; however a discontented Ulfeldt instead began intriguing against his new master.
 He was soon discovered, and in May 1659 was sentenced to death.
 On 7 July the Swedish regents amnestied him, and he returned to Copenhagen to try to make his peace with his lawful sovereign, who promptly imprisoned him and his wife.
 In the summer of 1660 they were conveyed to Hammershus in Bornholm, as prisoners of state.